DSharpPlus/DSharpPlus/docs/source/reference/DiscordRole.rst

 	enum.
 Value is ``Allowed`` if the permission is present, otherwise ``Unset`` is returned.

 	:param permission: An instance of :doc:`Permission </reference/misc/Permission>` enum to check for.
 Note that this method may not work on combined permissions.

-.. function:: AddPermission(permission)

-	Adds a specified permission to this role's permission list.

-	:param permission: An instance of :doc:`Permission </reference/misc/Permission>` enum to add.
-Note that this method may not work on combined permissions.

-.. function:: RemovePermission(permission)

-	Removes a specified permission from this role's permission list.

-	:param permission: An instance of :doc:`Permission </reference/misc/Permission>` enum to remove.
-Note that this method may not work on combined permissions.